Operation: Russian Federation

 |250||people of concern provided with legal advice for accessing work opportunities|

 |70||families with school-aged children out of school identified|

 |10,800||people of concern received legal aid and assistance through UNHCR and partners|

 People of Concern

-- Pursuing efforts to maintain a dialogue with relevant governmental partners in order to ensure support for UNHCR’s objectives and activities globally and within the Russian Federation;
+- Expand dialogue with relevant governmental partners in order to increase support for UNHCR’s objectives and activities globally and within the Russian Federation;